yasushi-mo/react-19-rc/README.md

-# react-msw-rest
+# react-19-rc
+Let's try React 19 new functions

-React app for testing Mock Service Worker REST API in a browser environment
+using testing Mock Service Worker REST API in a browser environment